The Fractal That Is Your Life

 "I know you want me to accept what you are saying on faith because you believe in faith.
 But I believe in patterns and sequences, and this sequence doesn't end well unless something disturbs the pattern."

 About one in a hundred cancer patients experience spontaneous remission.
 Their cancers disappear as suddenly as they occurred.
-Such cases are well documented, but the medical community has not offered a scientific explanation of how or why does this occur.
+Such cases are well documented, but the medical community has not offered a scientific explanation of how or why does this occurs.
 Why is that?
 Because at present there are no tools and measurements to collect empirical data for the effect of mind over matter.

 Cancer survivors who recovered after spontaneous remission were either healed by a shaman or a priest or a healer; by prayer or by a miracle performed on their behalf by something or someone, whom they believed wholeheartedly had the power to heal them.